IBM-Bluemix-Docs/va/va_index.md

 ## Reviewing a vulnerability report for your image
 {: #va_reviewing}

-Before you deploy an image, you can review its Vulnerability Advisor report, which gives you details about any vulnerable packages and nonsecure application settings.
+Before you deploy an image, you can review its Vulnerability Advisor report for details about any vulnerable packages and nonsecure app settings.
 {:shortdesc}

-Container images are provided by IBM, third parties, or can be added by your organization.

-Review potential image security and configuration issues by completing the following steps:

 1. Log in to {{site.data.keyword.Bluemix_notm}}.
 You must be logged in to see Vulnerability Advisor in the graphical user interface.
 2. Click **Catalog**.